fscorrupt/awesome-stars/README.md

 ## TypeScript

+- [stirling-image/stirling-image](https://github.com/stirling-image/stirling-image) - Stirling-PDF but for images.
+30+ tools and local AI in a single Docker container - resize, compress, remove backgrounds, upscale, OCR, and more.
+No cloud, no telemetry.
+Your images never leave your ma
 - [monkeytypegame/monkeytype](https://github.com/monkeytypegame/monkeytype) - The most customizable typing website with a minimalistic design and a ton of features.
 Test yourself in various modes, track your progress and improve your speed.
 - [CodeWithCJ/SparkyFitness](https://github.com/CodeWithCJ/SparkyFitness) - SparkyFitness: Built for Families.
 Powered by AI.
 Track food, fitness, water, and health — together.
 - [Pouzor/homelable](https://github.com/Pouzor/homelable) - Self-hosted homelab infrastructure visualizer — interactive network diagram with live status monitoring